Skip to main content

 Autotests codebase advanced settings

-The next step is to configure deployment flow with appropriate deploy pipeline, application, autotests, and variables:
+The next step is to configure a Deployment with appropriate deploy pipeline, application, autotests, and variables:

 note